Fast, Free Auto Insurance Quotes

 - The General Automobile Insurance Co.

-The General specializes in insurance for drivers who have had car accidents, moving violations, a lapse in insurance coverage or poor credit.
-It sells only auto insurance.
+The General specializes in auto insurance for drivers who have had car accidents, moving violations, a lapse in insurance coverage or poor credit.

 Proof of financial responsibility filing.